open-contracting/infrastructure/docs/guidance/publishing-from-portal.md

 > http://{your website}/opendata/contracting/{ocid}/{release-id}.json

-Make sure your project level files include links in the `contractingProcess/releases` section to each related OCDS file.
+Make sure your project-level files include links in the `contractingProcess/releases` section to each related OCDS file.

 To make your data easier to access, consider providing: